gadonng/RESTful-API-pizzas/README.md

 Possible upgrades
 ------------------

+There is still room for improvements:

-- add a modular structure so we have multiple folders in root like: frontend/ backend/ and api/ for the rest api where we can also manage versionning
+- add a modular structure so we have multiple folders in root like: frontend/ backend/ and api/ for the rest api where we can also manage versionning, see http://www.yiiframework.com/doc-2.0/guide-rest-versioning.html

-- adding filters options so we can search pizzas with kinds of ingredients
+- adding filters options so we can do deeper searchs

 - making a docker image for BDD so we don't use the basic 5.6 mysql image but an image with migrations and population already done, with versionning so we easily can retrieve an old state.
+	(need hosting image, and change the load of 5.6mysql in docker-compose.yml)

+- could implement a User access control